 Students wishing to earn a license to teach at any developmental level (elementary, middle, or high school) must apply to the Teacher Education Program and be formally admitted before being authorized to enroll in any professional education courses.
 Since space is limited and admission is competitive, students interested in Teacher Education are urged to meet application deadlines (June 15 for fall admission and November 10 for spring admission).
 Please note that due to the competitive nature of admission to the programs not all students meeting minimum requirements may be admitted.
-The application and supporting information are available from the School of Education home page on the Web at education.iupui.edu.
+The application and supporting information are available from the School of Education home page here.